Hoverbear/transit/README.md

 ### Project Question

 > As developers, we commonly restructure our code.
 This is usually done in one commit (otherwise it's sloppy).
-How often do different parts of codebases undergo "movement" during refactoring?
-What is the overall complexity cost of maintaining a familiarity with a given system undergoing these changes?
+Can we track when different parts of codebases undergo "movement" during refactoring?

 ### Methodology